 We expect high standards of behaviour from all pupils and we try very hard to make sure that discipline is based on firmness and fairness.
-Good behaviour, work and attendance is rewarded through the College Referral System.
+Good behaviour, work and attendance are rewarded through the School Referral System, Vivo Miles and school rewards trips.
 This aims to recognise and reward those pupils who have a positive attitude to learning.
-Pupils who fail to follow the requirements of the Code of Conduct may be put on report, kept in detention or placed in the Link Room.
-We seek your support for college sanctions because we know that by working together we are able to achieve the best for your child.
+Pupils who fail to follow the requirements of the Code of Conduct will be challenged and sanctions will be used to help address the issues.
+We expect your support for school sanctions because we know that by working together we are able to achieve the best for your child.

-When it is decided that a detention is appropriate, parents will be given notice in advance that their child is being detained.
-It is the pupil's responsibility to show you their detention slip as it is not possible to telephone every parent.
-All parents should be aware that the college has a strict policy concerning after college detentions.
-If it is necessary to detain pupils after college, parents should note that these sessions are compulsory and play an integral part of college discipline.
+When it is decided that a detention is appropriate, parents/carers will be given notice in advance that their child is being detained.
+It is the pupil's responsibility to inform you of their detention as it is not possible to telephone every parent/carer.
+All parents/carers should be aware that the school has a strict policy concerning after school detentions.
+If it is necessary to detain pupils after school, parents/carers should note that these sessions are COMPULSORY and play an integral part of school discipline.

 Finally, we will not tolerate bullying, violence, threats of violence, bad language, insolence or abuse.
-Any of these could lead to a pupil being sent home and only re-admitted after parents have been interviewed.
-In extreme cases it may be necessary to exclude a pupil from college.
+Any of these could lead to a pupil being isolated, internally excluded in school or further more serious sanctions.

-Absence from college for part or all of a day can be permitted only for personal illness or a medical appointment.
-We would encourage parents to avoid arranging medical and similar appointments during college hours.
+Absence from school for part or all of a day can be permitted only for personal illness or a medical appointment.
+We would encourage parents/carers to avoid arranging medical and similar appointments during school hours.

 Full attendance is required at all lessons and pupils will be expected to copy up any work that is missed.
-To ensure that the college can fulfil its role in the education of all pupils, parents are asked to contact college by telephone or a note on the first day of any absence.
+To ensure that the school can fulfil its role in the education of all pupils, parents/carers are asked to contact school by telephone or a note on the first day of any absence.

-The pupil on their return to college must bring in a note giving reasons for and the exact dates of the absence.
+The pupil on their RETURN to school MUST bring in a note giving reasons for and the exact dates of the absence.
 In all cases the full absence must be covered by a note, which should be given to the tutor.
-It is the parent's responsibility to inform the college of any absence.
-The college also operates a computerised telephone system that automatically contacts parents if pupils are absent from college.
+It is the parent's/carer's responsibility to inform the school of any absence.
+The school also operates a computerised telephone system that automatically contacts parents/carers if pupils are absent from school.

-If pupils need to leave college during the course of the normal college day, they are required to collect a permission slip from their Head of Year.
+If pupils need to leave school during the course of the normal school day, they are required to collect a permission slip from their Head of Year.
 A truancy collection system is operated by GM Police and pupils without authorisation could be detained.

-Law now requires colleges to record all absences.
+Law now requires schools to record all absences.
 Any period of absence not supported by a letter will be considered unauthorised (i.e. truancy).
 Truancy is dealt with seriously.
 The Education Welfare Officer can call on the home to assess the problem and/or issue a warning.
-Parents may be asked to appear before a committee to explain the reason for the truancy, a penalty notice may be issued or in extreme cases a fine or a court summons may be issued.
+Parents/carers may be asked to appear before a committee to explain the reason for the truancy, a penalty notice may be issued or, in extreme cases, a fine or a court summons may be issued.

-We would also like to remind parents that there is no entitlement to take a family holiday during term time.
+We would also like to remind parents/carers that the law with respect to family holidays during term time has changed.
+Family holidays will, therefore, not be routinely authorised.
 All holidays taken during term time have to be recorded as an absence and will affect your child's overall attendance record.
-As a rule the college will not normally give consent for family holidays during term time.

-- It is unlikely that family holidays in term time will be authorised.
+- Unless there are exceptional circumstances in the Headteacher's judgement, family holidays in term time will not be authorised.

 - There is no entitlement for pupils to be absent on family holidays during term time.